thepinballroom/mpf-docs/tutorial/15_scoring.rst

 Notice that we put ``text: 'POTATO VALUE: (potato)'`` in quotes.
 That's because we actually want to show the colon as part of the text that's displayed on the screen.
 However colons are important in YAML files.
 So if we made our entry like this: ``text: POTATO VALUE: (potato)``, then we would get a YAML processing error because the YAML processor would freak out.
 "OH MY THERE ARE TWO COLONS??
-WHAT'S THIS MEAN??? <crash>"
+WHAT DOES THIS MEAN??? <crash>"

 So we use quotes to tell it that the second colon is just part of our string.